absorensen/numbers_go_brrrr/m0_introduction/s3_less_basic_concepts_in_rust.md

 just get a program behaving "weird".
 In another case, it would also mean you could not read from a value and save that value in a local variable to do a bunch of operations before writing it somewhere.
 It already sounds very headscratching and like you should only ever do single threaded programs.
 But thankfully, the borrow checker is there to keep things in check for you.
-One recommendation, you should try to minimize the time that a mutable reference to a value will exist.
+One recommendation - try to minimize the time that a mutable reference to a value will exist, or in other words, try to limit the scope of mutable references.

 ## Multiple Function Definitions Not Allowed
 As opposed to languages like C++, you cannot have multiple functions with the same name in Rust.